-The College views itself as serving the needs of both the region and the state.
-It cooperates with local industry, business, service and health organizations to meet those needs.
+As a commuter college (students commute from their homes or from rented housing in the area), the College serves the needs of both the region and the state through cooperation with local industry, business, service and health organizations.

-With the main campus located on Route 120 approximately two miles north of the Claremont business district, the campus affords students spacious and modern classroom and laboratory facilities in a quiet rural setting.
-The College is accessible to the physically challenged.

-The College offers courses at two other locations: 438 Washington Street in Keene, NH, and 15 Hanover Street, Lebanon, NH.
-These locations offer increased access to postsecondary education to the residents of the Cheshire and Grafton counties.
-These external locations provide local access and assistance in college admissions procedure, information regarding academic advising, support services and financial aid.
-They also provide a direct link to the main campus in Claremont.
-Students taking courses in Keene or in Lebanon may access full college services at the main campus.

-RVCC at Keene and Lebanon are subject to all the policies and procedures of River Valley Community College.
+River Valley Community College has three sites: the main campus, located on Route 120 approximately two miles north of the Claremont business district, and the Keene Center at 438 Washington Street, Keene, NH and the Lebanon Center at 15 Hanover Street, Lebanon, NH.
+While not all services and programs are offered at the Keene and Lebanon Centers, these sites allow the college to offer local access to many college courses, assistance with the college admissions process, academic advising, support services and financial aid information to residents of Cheshire and Grafton counties.
+Students taking courses in Keene or Lebanon are encouraged to access full college services at the main Claremont campus.
+All three sites are subject to all RVCC policies and procedures and are accessible to people with walking and visual disabilities.